First appointed as a judge: 2022 (Gauteng, Johannesburg)

-Dosio has acted for at least one term a year at the Gauteng Division of the High Court since 2013.
-During that time he heard a case, S v Mogaramedi, in 2015, which reflected the tensions that exist between a modern constitutional democracy and notions of culture and tradition that bleed into the murderous.
+During his acting stint, in 2015, he heard a case, S v Mogaramedi, which reflected the tensions that exist between a modern constitutional democracy and notions of culture and tradition that bleed into the murderous.

 S v Mogaramedi was an appeal to a full bench of the Gauteng Division of the High Court against a sentencing decision in which the court a quo had found the accused guilty of murder and sentenced him to life imprisonment.